nzrfrz/node-js-JSON-file-creator/README.md

 https://github.com/nzrfrz/indonesiaRegionsDatas

 ## How to use
-Just install nodeJS on your system
+Just install nodeJS on your system, then pull it, go inside project directory and run creator.js